 Norwegian “Viking Saints” in London

 After helping the English against the Danes during the Battle of London Bridge, Olaf remained popular in London for a long time.
-As many as four churches were erected to St Olave’s honour in the City of London and one in Southwark, just next to London Bridge.
+As many as four City of London churches were erected to St Olave’s honour as well as one in Southwark, just next to London Bridge.
 On the north side of London Bridge, another church was dedicated to the Norwegian St Magnus of Orkney.
 In this way, two Norwegian Vikings turned saints were guarding each side of London Bridge.

 St Olave Hart Street